2026 Ragdale Ring

 Venue Information

-The Ragdale Ring Summer Performance Series will be outdoors and located behind (west of) Ragdale House, designed in 1897 by renowned Arts and Crafts architect Howard Van Doren Shaw as a summer retreat for his creative family.
+The Ragdale Ring Summer Performance Series will be outdoors and located behind Ragdale House, designed in 1897 by renowned Chicago architect Howard Van Doren Shaw.
 The area of the Ragdale Ring is mowed lawn and includes some uneven terrain.

 Additional activities may take place at other locations on campus, and Ragdale staff and volunteers can help direct you.
 Pathways between buildings include paved, crushed limestone, and stone.
 Ramps are installed at building points of entry and exit.
 Building restrooms are available.

-Smoking and vaping are not permitted anywhere on the Ragdale campus, including all buildings and outdoor spaces, except in the main parking lot near the ashtray.
+Smoking and vaping are not permitted anywhere on the Ragdale campus, including all buildings and outdoor spaces.

-To request an access service please email info@ragdale.org a minimum of 72 hours before the event.
+To request an accessibility service please email info@ragdale.org a minimum of 72 hours before the event.

 Parking and Shuttle Information

-Parking and shuttle service between downtown Lake Forest and Ragdale’s campus (1230 N Green Bay Road, Lake Forest, Illinois) will be available, with updates posted online and details emailed to ticket holders by April 2026.
+Parking and shuttle service between downtown Lake Forest and Ragdale’s campus (1230 N Green Bay Road, Lake Forest, Illinois) will be available, with updates posted online and details emailed to ticket holders by May 1, 2026.
 Shuttle service will also be available to Metra riders and local residents.
-Limited parking is available on Ragdale’s campus and is not guaranteed.
+Limited parking is available on Ragdale’s campus.

 Metra Riders